-Forecast Scheduling - Time Modeling with Project Online - online course - live
+Fundamentals of Forecast Scheduling (Time Modeling) - online course - live

 About This Course

-A project schedule as a Time Model is the simplest way of working with MS Project .
+Time Modeling is the simplest way of working with MS Project.
 Time Models provide tangible benefits to your organization:

-- Finish date forecasts for each deliverable in your project.
+- Continuous forecasts of the finish date for each deliverable in your project.